nspyke/acme-api/src/test/http/README.md

 3. Get the widget by ID (GET) using the ID from the previous response
 4. Update the widget (PUT) using the same ID
 5. Get all widgets again to verify the update
-6. Search widgets by name
+6. Search widgets by name using query parameters
-7. Search widgets by description
+7. Search widgets by description using query parameters
+8. Search widgets by both name and description using query parameters

 ### Using IntelliJ IDEA's HTTP Client